Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Illustrative Example: The EXTRA-CVD Study

-Table \ref{combined_simulations_goal9} examines the performance of LAGO with a more ambitious goal of -9 mmHg (true optimal intervention: $(5.67, 0.00)$).
-This is a scenario where LAGO can be expected to help avoid a failed trial.
-LAGO exhibited percent coefficient bias of -0.77\% for $\beta_1$ and 17.7\% for $\beta_2$, somewhat lower than with the -5 mmHg outcome goal.
-The average outcome under the actual stage 2 interventions was -5.93 mmHg for LAGO versus -5.71 mmHg for non-LAGO, showing minimal outcome differences between the two approaches.
-Stage 2 optimisation accuracy (rMSE: 2.62 for LAGO versus 3.18 for non-LAGO) favored LAGO.
+Table~\ref{combined_simulations_goal5} in Appendix~\ref{sim_outcome_goal_5} presents results for the $-5$~mmHg outcome goal without a lower bound adjustment, highlighting the vulnerability of LAGO to high outcome variability and limited stage 1 sample size: noisy stage 1 coefficient estimates led LAGO to recommend suboptimal stage 2 packages, substantially worsening expected outcomes ($-3.37$~mmHg for LAGO versus $-5.71$~mmHg for non-LAGO).
+To address this, Table~\ref{combined_simulations_goal9_adjust} presents results under two modifications: a more ambitious $-9$~mmHg outcome goal and a lower bound adjustment setting intervention lower bounds equal to the stage 1 recommended interventions, which is appropriate when intervention components carry no risk of harm.
+Appendices~\ref{sim_outcome_5_lowerbound} and~\ref{sim_outcome_goal_9} present additional results for a $-5$~mmHg goal with lower bound adjustment and a $-9$~mmHg goal without adjustment.

-Table \ref{combined_simulations_goal9_adjust} combines the ambitious -9 mmHg goal with the lower bound adjustment: setting the intervention lower bounds equal to the stage 1 recommended interventions.
-The expected outcome under the actual stage 2 interventions was -7.62 mmHg for LAGO with lower bound adjustment versus -5.71 mmHg for non-LAGO.
-The stage 2 rMSE remained comparable (2.66 for LAGO with lower bound adjustment versus 2.77 for non-LAGO), while confidence set coverage remained appropriate (94.7\% for LAGO, 95.4\% for non-LAGO).
+Table~\ref{combined_simulations_goal9_adjust} combines the $-9$ mmHg outcome goal with the lower bound adjustment.
+The expected outcome under the actual stage 2 interventions improved substantially to $-7.62$ mmHg for LAGO versus $-5.71$ mmHg for non-LAGO, with LAGO recommending higher-intensity interventions at greater cost: mean cost of recommended interventions: 5.59 and 5.06 minutes for LAGO versus non-LAGO.
+The true expected outcome under the final estimated optimal interventions was $-8.44$ mmHg for LAGO versus $-8.14$ mmHg for non-LAGO.
+The stage 2 rMSE remained comparable (2.66 for LAGO; 2.77 for non-LAGO), an improvement over stage 1 (2.86) for both methods, with the true optimal intervention being $(5.67, 0.00)$.
+Confidence set coverage remained appropriate (94.7\% for LAGO; 95.4\% for non-LAGO), with LAGO achieving a smaller confidence set size (54.0\% versus 58.1\%) and similar confidence band coverage (98.9\% and 98.8\%).